Recreation

 Other Benefits

 Our activities provide social opportunities with peers their age, foster independence, and teach essential life skills.
-Additionally, youth develop relationships with other youth peers, providing friendship, a sense of community, and giving them a sense of belonging that they may not have otherwise.
-Often participants may be the only student in their school with vision loss leading to isolation and loneliness.
+Additionally, youth develop relationships with other youth peers, providing friendship, a sense of community, and a sense of belonging that they may not have otherwise.
+Often, participants may be the only students in their school with vision loss, leading to isolation and loneliness.

 Fees